2007 Michigan Wolverines football team: Ohio State

 On November 17, 2007, Michigan lost to Ohio State, 14-3, before a crowd of 111, 941 at Michigan Stadium.
 Michigan took a 3-0 lead in the first quarter on a 33-yard field goal by K.C.
 Lopata.
-Ohio State scored on a one-yard touchdown run by Chris Wells in the second quarter and extended its lead in the third quarter on a 62-yar touchdown run by Wells.
+Ohio State scored on a one-yard touchdown run by Chris Wells in the second quarter and extended its lead in the third quarter on a 62-yard touchdown run by Wells.
 Wells totaled 222 rushing yards in the game.
 Michigan was held to 91 yards of total offense.
 It was Michigan's fourth consecutive loss to the Buckeyes.